usnistgov/PrivacyEngCollabSpace/README.md

 ## Browse Tools and Use Cases

-Interested in tools or use cases for de-identification and privacy risk assessment? **Browse the contributions [here](https://www.nist.gov/itl/applied-cybersecurity/privacy-engineering/collaboration-space/browse).**
+Interested in tools or use cases for disassociability and privacy risk assessment? **Browse the contributions [here](https://www.nist.gov/itl/applied-cybersecurity/privacy-engineering/collaboration-space/browse).**

 ## Operating Rules